audiolabs/APSRR-2016/reck-font/report.md

 During the evaluation of the paper "Tempo Estimation for Music Loops and a Simple Confidence Measure" I came across the following issues:

+* Setting up and working with a Linux system takes effort, but things work much easier than on Windows once you get used to it

+* Installing python packages is pretty cumbersome without pip install -r requirements.txt, which I unfortunatly didn't know about before

+* The installation of the codebase from the paper is very well described with only a few exceptions

-* If the database FSL4 is downloaded via the provided link from the authors, the metadata json file contains fixed path names from the authors, leading to errors
+* If the database FSL4 is downloaded via the provided link from the authors, the metadata json file contains fixed path names from the authors, leading to errors, which i fixed with a script

+* All python algorithms except Gkiokas12 were easily runable.
+Gkiokas12, which was written with octave, took a bit longer to install.

+* Due to the big dataset, computation time is high, especially for the Gkiokas12.
+Without parallelization it took about 18 hours.

-* Typo in the the script analysis_algorithms.py leads to errors in the evaluation
+* A Typo in the the script analysis_algorithms.py leads to errors in the evaluation

+* The evaluation scripts are nicely written with iPhyton notebooks, but for a simpler extraction of the result plots, I converted it to a python script, which saves the desired plots as pngs

 ## Reproducibility